ome/omero-documentation/server/ldap.rst

 If you are connecting to your server over **SSL**, that is, if your URL is of the form "ldaps://ldap.example.com:636" you will need to configure a key and trust store for Java.
-See the :ref:`rst_security` page for more information.
+See the :ref:`server/security` page for more information.

 Synchronising LDAP on user login